-Please note: There may be additional graduation criteria required for SJHSAN students - noted in their Student and Faculty Handbook)
+Please note: There may be additional graduation criteria required for SJHSAN students- noted in their Student and Faculty Handbook.

-The programs reserve the right to defer a student's graduation until all requirements have been met.
+The programs reserve the reserve the right to defer a student's graduation until all requirements have been met (ie: if a student is behind on cases and clinical hours due to personal, academic, or clinical reasons, their graduation date may be extended).